kaplas/kaplas.github.io-new/index.md

 title: "Jouni Aleksi Kaplas"
 ---

 Hi there!

-I'm a self-taught Lego engineer specializing in building colourful space ships with my daughter.
+I'm a self-taught Lego engineer, specializing in building colourful space ships with my daughter.
 I'm very much interested in parenthood, eco, nature, general well-being and slow life.

 During daytime I work as a Solutions Architect (read: a nerd) at [Futurice](https://futurice.com/) Tampere.
 From time to time I also [give talks at tech conferences](/talks).